Qreitos/bank_account_project/README.md

 [INSTRUCTIONS](https://bank-account-project.herokuapp.com/api/information)

 With this API you can register new users create different types of accounts and transfer money from one to another.
-Application is using Spring boot, JWT Authorization, Retrofit, Flyway and MySQL.
+Application is using Spring boot, JWT Authorization, Email verification, Retrofit, Flyway and MySQL.

 POST registration endpoint ("/api/register")